Lab-Brat/flask_masque/README.md

 Repository comes with an Ansible playbook (at ../linux_scripts/ansible) to configure the app and the database on Alma Linux 8.

 ## Configuration
+There is a configuration file in the repository that needs to be filled out for the app to work properly.
+Required fields:
+* dump_path -> path where the database dumps will be saved on the system
+* sample_entries -> sample entries that will be added to the database after the installation
+* db_user -> admin user for the created tables in PostgreSQL
+* db_password -> password for the admin user
+* db_address -> IP address or hostname of the database (usually localhost)
+* db_port -> port which PostgreSQL will be listening on
+* db_name -> name of the database where everything will be stored

+## Installation
 #### Docker
 * make sure that Docker is installed on your system.
 To install on AlmaLinux:
 ```console